Software Testing with Large Language Models: Survey, Landscape, and Vision: Analysis from LLM Perspective

 \subsection{LLM Models}

+As shown in Figure \ref{fig:LLM_models}, the most commonly utilized LLM in software testing tasks is ChatGPT, which was released on Nov.
+2022 by OpenAI.
+It is trained on a large corpus of natural language text data, and primarily designed for natural language processing and conversation.
+ChatGPT is the most widely recognized and popular LLM up until now, known for its exceptional performance across various tasks.
+Therefore, it comes as no surprise that it ranks in the top position in terms of our collected studies.

-As shown in Figure \ref{fig:LLM_models}, the most commonly utilized LLM is Codex (a LLM based on GPT-3) which is trained on a massive code corpus containing examples from many programming languages such as JavaScript, Python, C/C++, and Java.
-Codex is released on Sep.
+Codex, an LLM based on GPT-3, is the second most commonly used LLM in our collected studies.
+It is trained on a massive code corpus containing examples from many programming languages such as JavaScript, Python, C/C++, and Java.
+Codex was released on Sep.
 2021 by OpenAI and powers GitHub Copilot– an AI pair programmer that generates whole code snippets, given a natural language description as a prompt.
-Since a large portion of our collected studies involve the source code (e.g., repair, unit test case generation), it is not surprising that researchers choose Codex as the LLM in assisting them accomplishing the coding related tasks.
+Since a large portion of our collected studies involve the source code (e.g., repair, unit test case generation), it is not surprising that researchers choose Codex as the LLM in assisting them in accomplishing the coding-related tasks.